DramaLlamaaAI/DramaLlamaAI/facebook-privacy-statement.md

-✅ **Zero Human Access**: No human being ever sees, reads, or has access to your chat content ✅ **AI-Only Processing**: Your conversations are analyzed exclusively by secure AI systems ✅ **No Storage**: Chat content is processed in real-time and not permanently stored ✅ **Encrypted Analysis**: All data transmission is encrypted and secure ✅ **Anonymous Processing**: Personal identifiers are removed during analysis ✅ **Your Control**: You decide what to share and can delete your account anytime
+✅ **Zero Human Access**: No human being ever sees, reads, or has access to your chat content ✅ **AI-Only Processing**: Your conversations are analyzed exclusively by secure AI systems ✅ **No Storage**: Chat content AND analysis results are processed in real-time and never stored ✅ **Encrypted Analysis**: All data transmission is encrypted and secure ✅ **Anonymous Processing**: Personal identifiers are removed during analysis ✅ **Your Control**: You decide what to share and can delete your account anytime